biniona/audio-visualizer-jupyter-lab-extension/README.md

 	  jupyter labextension install . && \
 	  jupyter lab

-The application is in the \"Other\" section of the launcher:
+The extension is in the \"Other\" section of the launcher:

 ![picture of location of extension in jupyter](./location.png)